Small Grains and Potato Germplasm Research Site Logo

 Distribution

 The NSGC freely distributes seed to scientists worldwide.
-Passport and evaluation data are maintained on the Germplasm Resources Information Network (GRIN) -- seed requests may be placed directly on-line.
+Passport and evaluation data are maintained on the Germplasm Resources Information Network (GRIN) -- seed requests may be placed directly online.

 Seed available for distribution is a limited resource.
 The quantity of seed distributed is hopefully sufficient to conduct the intended research.
 If additional seed is required, the recipient is urged to grow and reproduce the seed.
-Repeated requests for seed of the same accession will not be honored.
+Repeated requests for a seed of the same accession will not be honored.
 Thank you for your understanding.